vcmediavine/docsytrellis/content/en/getting-started/creating-your-child-theme/_index.md

 ## Add a Functions.php File

-Your child theme’s `functions.php` file will hold custom functions that change how your theme behaves.
+Your child theme’s functions.php file will hold custom functions that change how your theme behaves.
 It lets you enqueue your CSS stylesheet and customize your theme options.

 ### Set Basic Definitions

-1. Add a `functions.php` file to your child theme folder.
+1. Add a functions.php file to your child theme folder.
-2. Add the following code to `functions.php`, replacing the boilerplate text with your own values:
+2. Add the following code to functions.php, replacing the boilerplate text with your own values:

 ```php
 <?php